wintindotnet/website_build/content/blurb/_index.md

 ## Wintin 95 ##

-Wintin 95 was a port of Tintin++ to Windows.
+Wintin 95 is a port of Tintin++ to Windows.
 Click on the 'Download' link to the left download it.
 Save it in the folder you want to run Wintin from: preferably an empty folder.
 When the file has downloaded, double-click on it to install Wintin.
 Then double-click on Wintin95.exe to run it.
 You can find some support and information on the archived website available from the Wayback Machine - click on the Website Archive link.

 ## Wintin.Net ##